fionayzabellegumaroy/nim/P4/README.md

 1. correctFormat.csh: This script is an end to end test that is a successful game between two players (Fiona and Jason).
 The inputs are in the script "correctFormat.csh" [to avoid overclumping the readme, view it there if needed].
 The test program should end with a "Socket EOF or error" since there are no more inputs, which signifies a success!

-2. multiplayer(): This script is an end to end test that has three games running to test the multiplayer aspect of the program [3 will act as our mini stress test :)].
+2. multiplayer(): This script is an end to end test that has three games that will start to test the multiplayer connection aspect of the program [3 will act as our mini stress test :)].
 The inputs are in the "multiplayer.csh" [to avoid overclumping the readme, view it there if needed].
 The test program should end with a "Socket EOF or error" since there are no more inputs, which signifies a success!
+Note: It will not specifically test full games with their own specific movesets since it that involves a more complicated test, and we already tested that the program runs a full game successfully.
 ___

 __Requirement:__
 find_and_start_game() starts a game for two players given there are 2 WAITING players in the server [ or not if there are not at least 2 ]

 __Detection method:__
-Given a clients array, amongst other parameters, to pipe through find_and_start_game(), the function returns a unique game id on success or -1 on failure.
+This is a unit test: Given a clients array, amongst other parameters, to pipe through find_and_start_game(), the function returns a unique game id on success or -1 on failure.

 __Test:__
 1. noWaiting(): clients[] will have two CONNECTED players to test function's capability to determine if a game can be started or not.
 This function should return -1 since there are no WAITING players.